 Desert Spiny Lizard (Sceloporus magister)

-Desert Spiny Lizard, Pima Co., AZ.
-Photo by Jim Rorabaugh
+Adult male Desert Spiny Lizard, Marijilda Cyn, Pinaleno Mtns, AZ.
+Photo by Jim Rorabaugh.

 Adult female Desert Spiny Lizard, Pima County, AZ.
 Photo by Jim Rorabaugh

 Adult male Desert Spiny Lizard.
 Photo by Jerry Schudda

 Juvenile Desert Spiny Lizard, Cochise County, AZ.
 Photo by Jim Rorabaugh